UoMResearchIT/matlab-novice/episodes/02-arrays.md

 So if we want the rows from 4 to 6 and columns from 5 to 7, we can specify the ranges as `4:6` and `5:7`.
-On top of being a much quicker and neater way to get the rows and columns, matlab knows that the range will produce an array, so we do not even need the square brackets anymore.
+On top of being a much quicker and neater way to get the rows and columns, MATLAB knows that the range will produce an array, so we do not even need the square brackets anymore.
 So the command above becomes:
 ```matlab
 >> M(4:6, 5:7)